55 |Part 2 of —–21 Muromachi Period Sword (室町時代刀)

 0-timeline - size 24 Kamakura Period

-When I was small, I used to see the process of metal being heated up in the furnace in my father’s factory.
-He owned a machine tool company and a forging factory.
-It was fascinating to see the metal was heated up, taken out of the furnace, pounded by two men, then put back in the furnace, and pounded again and again.
-To this day, I can still remember the exact color of the metal when it should be taken out of the fire.
-That was a strange thing to learn for a small girl.
-Not only that, it was dangerous for children to be close to the furnace when the metal was being heated.
-But those days, people’s idea for safety was different.
-I think the factory workers enjoyed seeing my brother and me being so impressed, so amazed, and regard them as heroes.
-We kept going to the shop until my father moved the factory to a bigger place.
-Today, I would never allow my grandchildren to be near a furnace.
+When I was little, I watched the process of metal being heated in the furnace at my father’s factory.
+He owned a machine tool company and a forging plant.
+It was fascinating to see the metal heat up, be taken out of the furnace, pounded by two men, then put back in the furnace and pounded again and again.
+To this day, I can still remember the exact color of the metal when it should be removed from the fire.
+That was a strange thing for a little girl to learn.
+Also, it was dangerous for children to be near the furnace when the metal was being heated.
+But in those days, people’s idea of safety was different.

 Tamahagane (玉鋼)